IngLuissolis/CoderHouseReact/README.md

 # Feedback

 Any suggestion and feedback is welcome.
-You can message me on Instagram
+You can message me on email

-Contact on Instagram

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+`edusolis@yahoo.com.ar`